 Marlborough’s cavalry then wheeled left and joined the infantry in forcing the French into the River Danube, where many drowned.
 France suffered its first major defeat for 40 years, losing over 30,000 casualties and having its commander-in-chief captured.

-At the Battle of Emsdorf during the Seven Years’ War (1756-63) the British and Hannoverian troops surprised their French enemies before they could form up properly.
+At the Battle of Emsdorf, during the Seven Years’ War (1756-63), the British and Hanoverian troops surprised their French enemies before they could form up properly.
 Colonel George Eliott's 15th Light Dragoons then repeatedly charged the French as they tried to retreat.

 They broke five battalions of enemy infantry in rapid succession before capturing five guns and a howitzer.
-And they took 1,650 prisoners, including the French commander Marshal Glaubitz and the Prince of Anhalt.
+They also took 1,650 prisoners, including the French commander Marshal Glaubitz and the Prince of Anhalt.